Taking the Fear Out of Visiting the Dentist

 Sedation dentistry – I may offer this option for patients with dental anxiety, fear of needles or even patients with a strong gag reflex.

 Injection Technique – I will start off applying a topical anesthetic gel that will help numb the area where the injection will be given.
 The anesthetic will then be administered very slowly to help relieve pressure typically associated with injections.
 I will walk you through the anesthetic process, ensuring you are comfortable every step of the way.

 Our team of dedicated professionals has a caring, gentle touch that makes taking care of nervous patients come easily.
-We pride ourselves on helping you to feel comfortable and gain more and more confidence with each visit to our office.
-No matter the reason for your dental phobia, I assure you that my team and I will take great care of you, addressing your concerns every step of the way.
+We pride ourselves on helping you feel comfortable and gain more and more confidence with each visit to our office.
+No matter the reason for your dental phobia, I assure you that my team of dentists in Lincoln, NE and I will take great care of you, addressing your concerns every step of the way.
 We’re happy to answer any questions you have about dental sedation, so give us a call today at (402) 423-3333 or make an appointment online.

 Wishing you health and happiness,